OLS, Your Labour and Employment Lawyers in Montreal

 OLS, Best Labour Lawyers in Montreal

 OLS is a boutique Montreal employment law firm with expert Labour Lawyers.
-For over 75 years, we have specialized in labour and employment law, developing innovative solutions for each of our clients’ unique situations.
+For over 75 years, we have specialized in labour and employment law, developing innovative solutions for each of our clients’ unique situations, around Montreal.
 Our areas of specialty include executive terminations, constructive dismissal, and severance negotiations.
 Our proactive and practical approach focuses on obtaining the best results for our clients, through strategy and analysis.
 We turn problems into plans, and plans into results.

 We have decades of experience spanning thousands of files on both the executives’ and employers’ sides.
 While this experience helps us determine how to get the most optimal results on a case-by-case basis, it also means that our clients benefit from our reputation.
 We are renowned experts in employment law, and that, in and of itself, a significant factor in negotiations and getting results.

-Best labor lawyers in Montreal
+Employment and Labor lawyers in Montreal

 Executives and managers are highly trusted and valued employees.
 Our Labor Lawyers represent executives in many sectors, with independence, integrity & practicality.
 We always represent our client’s best interests.